frictionlessdata/website-old/guides/point-location-data.md

 Each option is described below with a sample CSV file, Data Package fragment and some thoughts on pros and cons.

+Each option should, in a human and machine-readable way, specify:

+* the coordinate reference system
+* the axis order of the coordinates (if not specified by the coordinate reference system)
+* the date associated with the location data

-Out of scope for the moment - geocoding using address but similar techniques will apply.
+(Out of scope for the moment - geocoding using address but similar techniques will apply.)

 ### 1. Geopoint, default